 common The common block shared by all clients.
-The format of the common block is described below.

-The block created by the Emacs lisp client.
-The format is completely undocumented, but you'll need a lisp reader to parse it.
+The format of the common block is described below. elisp The block created by the Emacs lisp client.
+The format is completely undocurkom Used by Anders Magnusson <ragge@ludd.luth.se>.

 WWW-kom The block created by the web gateway WWW-kom.
 It has the same syntax as the common block, but the keys and values are not documented.